0LNetworkCommunity/libra-framework/docs/key_rotation.md

 ## CASE 2: Claim an account

 There are two steps involved to claim another account.
-There are three accounts
+First, some definitions:
-- There are two parties Alice (Original Owner) and Bob (New Owner).
+- There are two parties Original Owner (Alice for example) and New Owner (Bob).

-- Alice is offering account `0x123` to Bob
+- Alice is offering Claimed Account (`0x123`) to Bob.

-(Claimed Account).
-- Bob must already have a separate account on chain `0x456` (Delegate Account).
+- Bob must already have a separate Delegate Account on chain (`0x456`).
 The only reason for this is that Bob needs to do some sensitive signing of keys and submit it to the chain, and there's no way for Alice or really anyone else to do this for him.
-So, this could be a disposable account.

-- Bob will also require a New Mnemonic, which is generated offline.
+- Bob will also require a New Mnemonic, which he will use to control Claimed Account in the future.

+With all that in place:

+##### Step 1: Original Owner Alice

-With all that in place, Alice will send a transaction to "delegate" Bob's account `0x456` with the power to rotate the keys to `0x123`.
+Alice will send a transaction to "delegate" Bob's account `0x456` with the power to rotate the keys to `0x123`.

 Alice's job ends here.

+##### Step 2: New Owner Bob

-Next bob needs his usual credentials for `0x456`, and also the New Mnemonic he plans to use for `0x123`.
+Next Bob needs his usual credentials for `0x456`, and also the New Mnemonic he plans to use for `0x123`.

 He submits a transaction (after a bit of processing of the New Mnemonic private keys), which should successfully rotate the keys to `0x123`

 The job of the Delegate account `0x456` is over (the account could even be disposed of).

-### Step 1: Alice Delegates Rotation Capability
+### Step 1 Command: Original Owner Delegates Rotation Capability
 Grant another user the capability to change the Authentication Key for a specified address.
 You will be prompted to enter the mnemonic for the address whose authentication key will be changed:

 ```bash